 Those that can gain a competitive edge through their data stand to represent a larger slice of this highly competitive market.

-How PI.EXCHANGE AI & Analytics Engine Provided Actionable Business Intelligence
+How the AI & Analytics Engine provided actionable business intelligence

-Through PI.EXCHANGE smart data wrangling feature the itinerary of each of the vessels from their attributes was computed.
+Through the smart data wrangling feature the itinerary of each of the vessels from their attributes was computed.
 The itinerary is made up of:

 - The next four ports visits by the vessel from the time of observation;